What core responsibilities should be listed in a sommelier job description?

 Handle comprehensive daily wine service operations including personalized guest consultations and expert recommendations, meticulous cellar maintenance with temperature monitoring and strategic stock rotation, regular staff briefings and ongoing wine education sessions, systematic inventory management with ordering and receiving coordination, continuous wine quality assessments through tasting and evaluation, active collaboration with kitchen teams for daily pairing development, and detailed record-keeping for programme optimization and cost control.

-Effective sommelier operations require proactive planning including inventory forecasting, staff education scheduling, quality monitoring, and programme development.
-Reactive approaches often result in service disruptions and missed revenue opportunities.
+Effective operations require proactive planning including inventory forecasting, staff education scheduling, and programme development rather than reactive responses.